aklapatch/Exploring_Julia/docs/README.md

 end
 ```

 In this example the first version of the function `f` will be called if the arguments are integers, and the second function will be called if the arguments are not an integer or an integer subtype.
+Specifying argument types should be done where possible to increase performance.

 ## Exception handling

 Julia has a lot of builtin exceptions.
-Some examples follow:
+Some examples of those exceptions follow:
 ```julia
 ArgumentError
 DomainError